Franciscan Handmaids of the Most Pure Heart of Mary

-The Franciscan Handmaids of the Most Pure Heart of Mary are a historically Black Catholic congregation of nuns co-founded by Mary Theodore Williams and Ignatius Lissner in 1916.
-They follow the Rule of the Third Order of St. Francis.
+The Franciscan Handmaids of the Most Pure Heart of Mary are a historically Black Catholic congregation of Religious Sisters co-founded by Mary Theodore Williams and Ignatius Lissner, S.M.A., in 1916.
+They follow the Rule of the Third Order Regular of St. Francis.
 Their primary mission has always been education, primarily of children of the African-American community.

 History

 Foundress

 Elizabeth Williams was born February 11, 1868, in Baton Rouge, Louisiana.
 She received her education from the Ladies of the Sacred Heart and the Sisters of the Holy Family, second oldest society of African-American Catholic religious in the United States.
 At 19, Williams entered the Sisters of Saint Francis' convent in Louisiana.
 When that order disbanded in 1912, she entered the novitiate of the Oblate Sisters of Providence in Baltimore where she was given the name Sister Mary Theodore.

 Around that time, a bill in the Georgia legislature proposed to forbid white teachers from instructing black children.
 It threatened the closure of schools co-founded by Ignatius Lissner in Georgia and staffed by Franciscan Sisters of the Immaculate Conception.
 When the two African-American congregations, the Oblate Sisters of Providence and the Holy Family Sisters, could supply no help, Lissner decided to form a new one.
 In 1915, while working at Trinity College in Washington, DC, Williams learned that Lissner, provincial of the Society of African Missions, needed a religious to found a congregation of black sisters in Savannah.
 On October 15, 1916, received the habit of the new order and took the name of Mother Mary Theodore.

 The Georgia bill never passed, and the new sisters found little support.
 They taught by day and, to supplement their meagre earnings, ran a laundry business at night and begged along the waterfront on weekends.
 Thus, the sisters decided in 1924 to move the motherhouse of the congregation to Harlem in northern Manhattan, where it remains.

 By 1925, there were sixteen members, eventually including women from the West Indies.
 In 1930, Williams had the congregation enrolled in the Franciscan family as members of the Third Order Regular, thus becoming the Franciscan Handmaids of the Most Pure Heart of Mary.
 During the Depression, the sisters established a soup kitchen.

 Williams died in New York in August 1931.